Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/ofrecord.md

 Let's explain the above important data types at first：

 * OFRecord: is the instantiated object of OFRecord, which can be used to store all data that need to be serialized.
-It consists of many string->Feature key-value object.
+It is composed of many key-value pairs of string->Feature;

-* Feature: Feature can store any of a type of BytesList, FloatList, DoubleList, Int32List, Int64List;
+* Feature: Feature can store any of the types of BytesList, FloatList, DoubleList, Int32List, Int64List;

 * OFRecord, Feature, XXXList and other types are used to generate corresponding interfaces of the same name by `Protocol Buffers`, making it possible to build corresponding object at the Python level.